Email Marketing & Automation

 What is Email Verification?

 Email verification is the most complex part of email cleansing.
-Email verification is the process of verifying the recipient account mailbox exists, is active, and accepting mail.
-This requires a lot more work, including algorithmic, programmatic, and historical databases that emails can be checked against.
+Email verification is the process of verifying the recipient account mailbox exists, is active, and accepts mail.
+This requires much more work, including algorithmic, programmatic, and historical databases that emails can be checked against.

 • Whether or not the email address is valid – the account exists, is active, and accepts email.